dribnet/purvs/README.md

 17.2.MDDN342 PS3

-This time I made the shapes rectangles so that there is more of an art deco style.
+I added an opacity slider to control the brightness of the lines.